 5. Eat Healthy Foods: For a healthy mind and body, eat a diet abundant in fresh, brightly coloured fruits and vegetables.
 Consume protein with meals and snacks, and enjoy foods high in essential fatty acids such as oily fish, nuts and seeds.
 Minimise your intake of caffeine, energy drinks, sugar, alcohol and processed foods as these will contribute to fatigue in the long-term.

 Although the stress of modern life is inescapable, it is important to remember that we can easily manage our response to stress with the help of dietary and lifestyle changes and some key natural medicines.
 Supporting a healthy stress response will allow you to feel more energised, resilient and ready to tackle life, so you can maintain the state of health and wellness that you deserve.

-To find out more information and to book your free initial consultation call us today on 02 9460 0479 or fill in your details below so we can help you with your health objectives towards optimum health.
+To find out more information and to book your free initial consultation with my team, call us today on 02 9460 0479 or fill in your details below so we can help you with your health objectives towards optimum health.

 FOUNDER OF VITALISE WELLNESS, A COMPANY DEDICATED TO PROVIDING PREVENTATIVE HEALTH CARE TO THE COMMUNITY.